ferroche90/email-validator-tool/RAILWAY_DEPLOYMENT.md

 ## Scaling

-Railway automatically scales your application based on traffic.
-You can also manually adjust resources in the Railway dashboard.
+Railway automatically scales the application based on traffic.
+We can also manually adjust resources in the Railway dashboard.

 ## Cost Optimization

 - Use SQLite instead of PostgreSQL for small deployments
 - Disable unused features like SMTP validation and catch-all detection
 - Monitor usage in the Railway dashboard